This week we’ve compiled a list of music that…was frankly quite hard to categorise and create a title for.

 Without further ado, here is this week’s Arabeats playlist:

 Groove Therapy is an organisation that focuses on dance as a vehicle for mental, physical and social change.
-Through an unrelenting obsession to learn, unlearn and contribute to the betterment of humanity, Groove Therapy teaches weekly ‘no mirror, dim lights’ classes across Sydney, Melbourne and Brisbane in Australia.
+Through an unrelenting obsession to learn, unlearn and contribute to the betterment of humanity, Groove Therapy teaches weekly ‘no mirror, dim lights’ classes across Sydney, Melbourne and other occasional pop-up locations in Australia.
 For those who cannot geographically attend, Groove Therapy has a series of online courses.
 Get out of your head and into your body.
 Dance a little baby.